CyberTrainingExercise/Hexfall/README.md

     Below is a list of helpful guides a technical specialist has prepared for you:
     Crack a password protected file: https://linuxconfig.org/how-to-crack-zip-password-on-kali-linux
     Guide on how to SSH into a remote server: https://linuxconfig.org/Ssh

-Password options:
-elemen - for drive
-element - for pi ssh

 ### Opfor Guidance